If you want to be successful on Amazon in 2023 and beyond, you need to have a good Amazon PPC management strategy.

 - Itemized product list.
 All of the products that are a part of the ad group are listed at the bottom of the page.
 Each itemized product listing has its own selection of columns showing metrics for the selected date range.

 - Columns.
 Similar to the Add metric feature, you can add additional columns to your item lines.
-You can add Impressions, Clicks, Clickthrough rate (CTR), and Cost-per-click (CPC).
+You can add Impressions, Clicks, Clickthrough rate (CTR), Return on Ad Spend (RoAS), and Cost-per-click (CPC).
 You can also reset the columns to default.

 - Date range.
 You can change the dates to show different periods of time.
 The options are: